Anelich Consulting concerns and opinions on disinfection/spray tunnels (8 May 2020):

 Consequently, it is our opinion that there is a greater risk of harming the individual being sprayed with disinfectant, than preventing a perceived mode of transmission of the virus.

-The World Health Organization has since echoed our concerns by releasing a similar statement on 16 May 2020.
+The World Health Organization has also echoed our concerns by releasing a similar statement on 16 May 2020.

 The Ministerial Advisory Committee on Covid-19 published an advisory on 22 May and concurs.